freyste/freyste.github.io/ongoing.md

 being able make significant incremental progress on each while still being to trade off between for needed breaks.

 These three projects are selected at random from my overgrowing list of projects.

+The three projects i am currently working on are:

+X

+Y

+Z